shamilzubairov/text-truncator/README.md

 ```

 ## Ending
-If you use string for ending character you cannot to use special chars except this . , ! ? > -
+If you use string for ending character you cannot to use special chars except this ```. , ! ? > -```
-This is for security reasons.
+This is for security reasons and error avoiding.